lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-chan_id | uint64 | * The unique channel ID for the channel.
-The first 3 bytes are the block height, the next 3 the index within the block, and the last 2 bytes are the output index for the channel. chan_point | [ChannelPoint](#channelpoint) | capacity | int64 |
-routing_policy | [RoutingPolicy](#routingpolicy) |
+chan_id | string | * The unique channel ID for the channel.
+The first 3 bytes are the block height, the next 3 the index within the block, and the last 2 bytes are the output index for the channel. chan_point | [ChannelPoint](#channelpoint) | capacity | string | routing_policy | [RoutingPolicy](#routingpolicy) |
 advertising_node | string |
 connecting_node | string |